Size: 114 Pages, Transcript

-Collection Summary: An interview of Bill Viola conducted 2003 Oct.
-30-2004 Jan.
-14, by Hunter Drohojowska-Philp, for the Archives of American Art, in Viola's home/office.
+Summary: An interview of Bill Viola conducted 2003 October 30-2004 January 14, by Hunter Drohojowska-Philp, for the Archives of American Art, in Viola's home/office.

-Biographical/Historical Note: Bill Viola (1951- ) is a video artist of Long Beach, Calif.
-Interviewer Hunter Drohojowska-Philp is an art critic and writier from Beverly Hills, Calif.
+Bill Viola (1951- ) is a video artist of Long Beach, California.
+Interviewer Hunter Drohojowska-Philp is an art critic and writer from Beverly Hills, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.